Reshuffling Methods: Cross-Validation and Bootstrapping

 Compute the Statistic on the Bootstrap Sample

-Apply your analysis to Z* and compute θ̂*b — the same statistic you computed on the original data, but now computed on the bootstrap sample.
-For example, if θ̂ is the sample mean, compute the mean of Z*.
+Apply your analysis to the bootstrap sample and compute the statistic of interest — the same statistic computed on the original data, but now from the resampled data.

 3